Chronology of the universe: Reionization

 These observations have narrowed down the period of time during which reionization took place, but the source of the photons that caused reionization is still not completely certain.
-To ionize neutral hydrogen, an energy larger than 13.6 eV is required, which corresponds to ultraviolet photons with a wavelength of 91.2 nm or shorter, implying that the sources must have produced significant amount of ultraviolet and higher energy.
+To ionize neutral hydrogen, an energy larger than 13.6 eV is required, which corresponds to ultraviolet photons with a wavelength of 91.2 nm or shorter, implying that the sources must have produced significant amounts of ultraviolet and higher energy.
 Protons and electrons will recombine if energy is not continuously provided to keep them apart, which also sets limits on how numerous the sources were and their longevity.
 With these constraints, it is expected that quasars and first generation stars and galaxies were the main sources of energy.
-The current leading candidates from most to least significant are currently believed to be Population III stars (the earliest stars) (possibly 70%), dwarf galaxies (very early small high-energy galaxies) (possibly 30%), and a contribution from quasars (a class of active galactic nuclei).
+The current leading candidates from most to least significant are currently believed to be Population III stars (the earliest stars; possibly 70%), dwarf galaxies (very early small high-energy galaxies; possibly 30%), and a contribution from quasars (a class of active galactic nuclei).

 However, by this time, matter had become far more spread out due to the ongoing expansion of the universe.
 Although the neutral hydrogen atoms were again ionized, the plasma was much more thin and diffuse, and photons were much less likely to be scattered.
 Despite being reionized, the universe remained largely transparent during reionization due how sparse the intergalactic medium was.
 Reionization gradually ended as the intergalactic medium became virtually completely ionized, although some regions of neutral hydrogen do exist, creating Lyman-alpha forests.

+In August 2023, images of black holes and related matter in the very early universe by the James Webb Space Telescope were reported and discussed.

 Galaxies, clusters and superclusters

 Matter continues to draw together under the influence of gravity, to form galaxies.
 The stars from this time period, known as Population II stars, are formed early on in this process, with more recent Population I stars formed later.
 Gravitational attraction also gradually pulls galaxies towards each other to form groups, clusters and superclusters.
 Hubble Ultra Deep Field observations has identified a number of small galaxies merging to form larger ones, at 800 million years of cosmic time (13 billion years ago).
 (This age estimate is now believed to be slightly overstated).

-Using the 10-metre Keck II telescope on Mauna Kea, Richard Ellis of the California Institute of Technology at Pasadena and his team found six star forming galaxies about 13.2 billion light-years away and therefore created when the universe was only 500 million years old.
-Only about 10 of these extremely early objects are currently known.
-More recent observations have shown these ages to be shorter than previously indicated.
-The most distant galaxy observed as of October 2016, GN-z11, has been reported to be 32 billion light-years away, a vast distance made possible through spacetime expansion (z = 11.1; comoving distance of 32 billion light-years; lookback time of 13.4 billion years).